PBO Annual Project Progress Report

 These questions are equally applicable to other processes, and I can add a hundred questions as per the number of your processes and templates you have.

-The fifth section should outline improvements, both implemented and proposed.
+• An outline of improvements, both implemented and proposed.

 Such improvements are usually around the followings area based on the organisation maturity: